"

 NASA wants more time to analyze problems in the spacecraft's propulsion system, which is used to maneuver in flight.
 The propulsion system is attached to the capsule, but it doesn't come back to Earth for inspection.
 It is ditched during reentry and burns up.

-"We're just taking a little more extra time to review all the data and also learn as much as we can while we have this in orbit," Steve Stich, NASA's commercial crew program manager, said at a news conference last week before the latest postponement.
+"We're just taking a little more extra time to review all the data and also learn as much as we can while we have this service module in orbit," Steve Stich, NASA's commercial crew program manager, said at a news conference last week before the latest postponement.

 The space agency also said it didn't want the departure to conflict with spacewalks.
 This week's spacewalk was called off after water leaked from an astronaut's spacesuit while she was still inside the orbiting lab.
 Tuesday's spacewalk was still on the schedule.